 This happens to me.
 I understand a song differently since I've grown.
 I listen to Nelly's "Country Grammar" album differently now than when I listened to it 15 years ago—or however long ago that was, almost 20 years ago maybe even.
 I'm more mature.
 I understand things now that I didn't then.
 That Nelly album was his best work in my opinion,—analysing it now, studying it as an artist—before he went mainstream,—to cater to that, the mainstream, "selling-out"—like Jay-Z's "Reasonable Doubt" and 50 Cent's "Power of the Dollar," Nelly's "Country Grammar."

 I listen to that Bob Marley album, "Legend."
-The first time I heard that album was only about 5 years ago, in my first apartment I had on my own.
+The first time I heard that album was only about 5 years ago.
 But the songs from that album I've heard all my life.
 One song specifically I've always liked, "No Woman No Cry."

 Now, I am a bit ditzy, I admit.
 I like to pretend I'm smart, but I am a touch ditzy.
 And I never listen too deeply to song lyrics.
 I listen to music for music—the melody, the harmony of it all.
 So I always thought Bob was saying, no woman equals no crying.
 So, if you have no woman, you won't cry.
 And Sublime's re-make I've listened to maybe more than Bob's original.
 But just 2 weeks ago maybe it was I listened to Bob's version again.
 And I really listened.
 And he is telling the girl, don't cry.